Mintakai/folderscanner/README.md

 # folderscanner (is_deployed)

-The **Is Deployed App** is a simple GUI application built using Python's Tkinter library.
+The **Is Deployed** is a simple GUI application built using Python's Tkinter library.
 It allows users to check the status of a specified folder and visually displays whether the folder contains specific files indicating deployment status.

 - .deployed
   - The status area will be green and have text [DEPLOYED]